-Personally, I recommend that clients use Garamond as the font of choice.
 I’ve found it to be the most effective out of the hundreds I’ve experimented with.
-It’s considered one of the most aesthetically pleasing fonts, due to its classic yet polished look (and is in fact considered one of the top fonts for use in a CV!), and it also gives off a nice sense of professionalism.
+It’s considered one of the most aesthetically pleasing and professional fonts, due to its classic yet polished look.
 This is the second font we saw above.
 I generally use this when writing for my clients, and I’ve seen great results thus far.

-Some other fonts that I find useful are:
+Some other professional font types I find useful are:

 This is described by its creator as ‘the new Times New Roman’.
 It’s fairly pleasing on the eye, and looks professional: